Strain Classification | Satellite Cells | Regeneration vs Fibrosis | Return to Sport

 Muscle injuries: biology and treatment

-- Satellite cells essential for regeneration
+- Satellite cells (located beneath the basal lamina) are essential for true regeneration

 Muscle injuries and repair: current trends in research